The Watamu Marine National Park and Reserve Kenya

 - Gede ruins – the lost town of Gedi – are also found here.

-Watamu Marine National Park and Reserve Animals
+Watamu Marine National Park Animals/Wildlife

-- It has a variety of birds-over 100 species of birds on recorded which include Black Kite, Common Bulbul, White-Browed Coucal, Speckled Mousebird, Bright-Yellow Canaries, Golden Palm Weavers, Lizard Buzzard, Lilac Breasted Roller and many others.
+- It has a variety of birds-over 100 species of birds on recorded which include Black Kite, Common Bulbul, White-Browed Coucal, Speckled Mousebird, Bright-Yellow Canaries, Golden Palm Weavers, Lizard Buzzard, Lilac Breasted Roller, and many others.
 These birds are either in the cultivated gardens or in the bush.

 - Over 600 species of fish which include whale sharks, manta rays, octopus, barracuda among others

-- Different species of turtles and a Turtle Watch Program and they include Green, Hawksbill, and Olive Ridley turtles.
+- Different species of turtles and a Turtle Watch Program and include Green, Hawksbill, and Olive Ridley turtles.
 Leatherback turtles pass in Watamu Marine National Park and Malindi Marine National Park during migration.

-Watamu Marine National Park and Reserve Climate
+Watamu Weather and Climate

 Watamu average annual temperature is about 28°C.